 More about a career in podiatry

-If you have read my article making a decision after school you might find the following material helpful.
+If you have read my article deciding on the school, you might find the following material helpful.
 Click on the blue sections to take you to the relevant information.
-To go to the main article click here (website) OR download a hard copy.
+To go to the main article, click here (website) OR download a hard copy.
 The information below covers four areas:

 - How to find a podiatrist for contact experience?

 - Salaries in the NHS

 A Career in Podiatric Medicine.
 A Step in the Right Direction.

 A career book on podiatry and all its different options in one place.
 Purchase from AMAZON BOOKS—paperback £10.99, colour paperback £15.00 and hardback £26.00